Q: How do I get salt stains out of the carpet of my vehicle?

 Our Express Buff paint-treatment is specially formulated to correct minor paint blemishes (stage-one is low RPM cut-in speed – no clear coat removal), followed by a high-gloss polish protection.
 Minor swirl/snow brush marks are a reoccurring element and are more noticeable on dark coloured vehicles.
 While the express buff doesn’t cut into the clear coat, this process can be done numerous times to correct this ongoing concern.
 This service is offered in both our Express Buff and Gold package.

-Q: What is the difference between a wax, paint sealant and polish?
+Q: What is the difference between a wax, paint sealant, polish & Ceramic?

 Carnauba wax – organically blended and provides protection against UV rays, as a result the shine produced from the carnauba wax is greater than that found in a paint sealant.